sleeplessinc/protodiv/README.md

 ## Why?

-* Because much of the work of constructing the page is shifted from the server to the client
+* Because much of the runtime work of constructing the page is shifted from the server to the client
 * The HTML can easily be designed and built by non-programmers.
 * The raw, dynamic data and the display of that data is almost entirely separated